pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for some multi-channel relay modules manufactured by the UK company Devantech,including devices that interface over USB, WiFi and wired Ethernet.
+This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech, including devices that interface over USB, WiFi and wired Ethernet.

-The plugin includes configuration data for some devices in the USB, TCP and DS ranges.
-Support for additional devices can be added through module configuration.
+The plugin includes specimen configuration data for some devices Devantech's USB, TCP and DS ranges and support for additional devices can be added through module configuration.

 The plugin offers two distinct services.